 I do all my reading in the ESV translation.
 But the One Year Bible is also available in different translations.
 If you would prefer to read in NIV, NASB, KJV or even The Message, you’ll find a copy of the reading plan to meet your preferences.
 Look online or in your preferred retailer and you’ll probably find what you’re looking for.
 If not, then the ESV comes with my recommendation.

-I’ve used Bible reading charts before, and there is no comparison to the ease and convenience of this all-in-one volume.
+I’ve used Bible reading charts before, and there is no comparison to the ease and convenience of either of these all-in-one volumes.

 Don’t worry about where to start.
 If it’s not January 1, that’s fine.
 I started reading my One Year Bible on August 25th.
 Yes, I started in the middle of Job, but that’s fine.
 What matters is starting, and in a couple days, I was fully grounded in what was going on.